awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/creating_workflows_stepfunctions/Readme.md

 ## Prerequisites
 To follow along with the tutorial, you need the following:
 + An AWS Account.
-+ A Java IDE (for this tutorial, the IntelliJ IDE is used).
++ A Java IDE (for this tutorial, the IntelliJ IDE is used that has the Kotlin plug-in installed).
 + Java 1.8 JDK.
 + Maven 3.6 or higher.+